velin666/HSChain_bowsers/docs/CONTRIBUTING.md

 # Contributing

-We would love your help and feedback to make Mintscan for Binance DEX better!
+We would love your help and feedback to make Mintscan for hschain DEX better!

 If you'd like to contribute, please [open an issue][open-issue] describing your proposal &mdash; discussing changes to the explorer ahead of time effectively aids the PR review process.